Part of vacant Gastonia hotel that went up in flames torn down

 GASTONIA, N.C.
 (QUEEN CITY NEWS) — Monday night 65 firefighters were fighting a blaze at a vacant hotel off Cox Road.

-It’s not the first time Gastonia fire crews were at this property.
+It’s not the first time Gastonia fire crews have been at this property.
 Back in July 2022, firefighters were putting out flames in the middle section of the building.

 “Most of those rooms were boarded up from the fire before because of the homeless interaction there, they removed some of those,” said Chief Phil Welch with the Gastonia Fire Department.